Pelagicore/pelux-manifests/README.md

 MANIFEST=<manifest> BITBAKE_IMAGE=<image> vagrant up
 ```

-Note:
 The virtual machine started via vagrant will sync the cloned git repository and use the manifests contained in it
 to set up the build environment.
 This means that the branch/commit currently checked out will determine what version
 is being built.

 ### Using Repo tool

-#### NOTE: Using this approach one should not clone this git repository, all git manipulation is handled by repo tool.
+#### NOTE: Using this approach one should not clone this git repository, all git manipulation is handled by the repo tool.

 First, install repo tool as instructed at http://source.android.com/source/downloading.html#installing-repo.